munnep/kitchen_ec2/README.md

 This repository describes Test Kitchen plugins for testing Terraform configuration.

-We are create infrastructure in AWS and using the Test Kitchen plugin to see of our created configuration is actually an Ubuntu server
+You create infrastructure in AWS and using the Test Kitchen plugin you see of your created configuration is actually an Ubuntu server.

 # Prerequisites